syncfusion-content/winui-docs/winui/DataGrid/Getting-Started.md

 In order to add control manually in C#, do the below steps,

-1. Install the `Syncfusion.Grid.WinUI` Nuget package.
+1. Install the `Syncfusion.Grid.WinUI` NuGet package.
 2. Import SfDataGrid namespace **Syncfusion.UI.Xaml.DataGrid** .
 3. Create SfDataGrid control instance and add it to the Page.